djbusstop/samknows-coding-challenge/README.md

 ## Flatten

-In order to not spend too much time dealing with webpack/babel boilerplate, I decided to just write to work with node.js.
+In order to not spend too much time dealing with webpack/babel, I decided to just write to work with node.js.
 The version I am using is `v14.3.0`.

 This was developed with TDD principles.
 You can run tests with:

 ```
+cd flatten
 npm i
 npm run test
 ```